 I am stunned, and suddenly I see her, really see her:

 leaving us each alone, in this dark kitchen, where we have laughed and confided and cooked his meals together.

-He has hit her too: “Only once or twice when she couldn’t get control of herself,” he tells me.
+He has hit her too: “Only once or twice when she couldn’t get control of herself,” he explains.